-- Atomic operations: Operations, which will be executed without interruption.
+- Atomic operations: Operations that will be executed without interruption.

 - The partial order of operations: Sequence of operations, which can not be changed.

 The foundation of the contract are operations on atomics.
 These operations have two characteristics.
-They are atomic and they create synchronisation and order constraints on the program execution.
-These synchronisations and order constraints will often also hold for not atomic operations.
-At one hand an atomic operation is always atomic, but on the other hand, you can tailor the synchronisations and order constraints to your needs.
+They are atomic, creating synchronization and order constraints on the program execution.
+These synchronizations and order constraints will often also hold for not atomic operations.
+On the one hand, an atomic operation is always atomic, but on the other hand, you can tailor the synchronizations and order constraints to your needs.